vojtechruz/vojtechruzicka-blog/src/posts/java-enhanced-switch/index.md

 It's more concise, easier to read and fool-proof — no more nasty errors.

 Now you have two options: if you want to use fall-through behavior, you use the switch with `case:`, otherwise, you can use the switch with `case ->`.
 Whatever approach you use, you need to stick with it for all the `case` branches in one switch.
-This results in error:
+This results in an error:

 ```java
 // Invalid: both 'case:' and 'case ->' in the same switch